 Pasta Amatriciana made with pancetta, tomatoes, Romano cheese, crushed peppers and onions.
 It will be a family favorite!

 Ryan and I have been fortunate enough to go to Italy twice in our lives.
 The trips were a dream.
 During those two trips we visited Rome, Venice, Florence, the Amalfi Coast, Milan, Lake Como and Siena.
 The country, the sights and the people were wonderful.
 The food and wine were fantastic.
 I still find myself thinking about some of the meals we had there.
-And it has been almost a decade since we visited.
 I consider the meal that I had at Il Buco Ristorante in Sorrento to be among one of the best meals I have ever had.
 Ever.

 Whether we were eating stuffed zucchini blossoms, linguine aglio olio or gelato, everything was unbelievably delicious.
 My favorite meals were always the ones that were simple.
 Meals that tasted like home cooking.
 Pasta Amatriciana is a perfect example of that.